marimo-team/mkdocs-marimo/docs/index.md

 ## Getting Started

-Check out our [Getting Started guide](getting-started/index.md) to learn more about using marimo in your MkDocs projects.
+Check out our [Getting Started guide](getting-started/quick-start.md) to learn more about using marimo inside MkDocs.

 ## Community